stackrox/stackrox/migrator/README.md

 A migration can read from any of the databases, make changes to the data or to the datamodel (database schema when working with postgres), then persist these changes to the database.

+## Migrations and feature flags

+The short version is:
+**Do not use feature flags in migration code**.
+The application has to work on the same data model with enabled and disabled feature flags.

+If a feature needs a new field (named `new_field` for the purpose of the example) in the stored data, the code should be able to support the zero value (0, empty string, nil pointer), or this `new_field` needs to be seeded.
+In the latter case, the data should have an initial seed in the form of a migration that populates it from default values, or a mix of existing fields.
+Once the migration has run, the application code should also populate and maintain this field on creation or update of stored objects.
+It is important that this `new_field` should be populated regardless of the fact that the feature is activated or not: the feature may have to be temporarily deactivated, and later reactivated, in which case the data should still be ready for use by the feature.

+If a feature cannot work without DB migration, the data should be migrated prior to any work on the feature.

+If a feature can work at lesser development cost without data migration, workaround code can be written to work on the existing schema.
+Once the feature is made Generally Available, a data migration can be written, applied and the workaround code replaced with code that uses the new data schema.

 ## History of the datastores

 1. Before release 3.73, the migrator was targeting internal key-value stores `BoltDB` and `RocksDB`.